-In March, I entered into the most profound experience of grief I have known.
-I am no stranger to “the process” of grieving; nevertheless, nothing could have prepared me.
-I heard the sound of the universe ripping apart.
-It was deafening.
+This year, I entered into the most profound experience of grief I have ever known.
+Nothing could have prepared me.
+I heard the deafening sound of the universe ripping apart.
 Desperate for an anchor, I turned to poetry.
 My copies of Stephen Cramer’s “Shiva’s Drum” and Andrea Gibson’s “Pole Dancing To Gospel Hymns” never left my hands.
 I breathed the poems.
-A line from one of Gibson’s poems became my mantra and I’ve whispered it within myself over and over and over again throughout the agonizing hours, days, weeks and months.
+A line from one of Gibson’s poems became my mantra, and I’ve whispered it within myself over and over and over again throughout the agonizing hours, days, weeks and months.
 I wrote it down and taped it to my nightstand.
 It is the first thing I see when I wake, and it has been my motivation to get out of bed every day since.
-As time has gone on, I have had to relearn how to try to…live.
+As time has gone on, I have had to relearn how to try to live.
 Some days I succeed, other days all I can tell myself is to try again tomorrow.
 The day I got my camera was the day I was able to put the poetry books down and re-enter the world.
-I named the camera Sidney after Sidney Freedman, the psychiatrist from the television series M*A*S*H. Sidney is helping to show me the light and remind me why Rumi danced.
+I named the camera Sidney, after Sidney Freedman, the psychiatrist from the television series M*A*S*H. Sidney is helping to show me the light and remind me why Rumi danced.

 I grew up in the town that received the first distress signal

 It was the only thing we were ever renowned for.

 In fact, we prided ourselves on our failure to save the sinking

 which is maybe part of the reason I prided myself

 on drinking my first fifth of whisky at eleven years old.